 South Korea has an extremely efficient, safe, and clean system of public transportation.
 The bus, subway, and rail systems are integrated in a single network, and you can access nearly any part of the country via this network.
 Many parts of Songdo are pedestrian friendly, and many people also get around using bicycles.
 See below for information on how to navigate the transit system!

 Maps & Apps

 It’s important to know that Google Maps does not work for most things in Korea and will not be able to give you walking, driving, or public transportation directions.
 The most commonly used map service is through Naver (Korea’s equivalent of Google) and is available at map.naver.com.
-However, Naver is only available in Korean (another reason to start making Korean friends early!).
+Naver is available partially in English.

 Other popular transportation apps include: